lottekoblens/functionalprogramming/README.md

 ## Assessment

-Leer hoe je data kan inladen en opschonen door middel van functional programming.
+Learn how to load and clean data through functional programming.

 ## Data cleaning

 ### Concept

-Eigenlijk had ik voor dit vak nog niet een specifiek concept.
-Het belangrijkste was dat ik de data van de enquête, die we aan het begin van het vak hadden ingevuld, ging opschonen met behulp van functional programming.
-En daarna moest hetzelfde gebeuren voor een API.
+Actually, I didn't have a specific concept for this subject yet.
+Most importantly, I was going to clean up the data from the survey, which we filled in at the beginning of the course, using functional programming.
+And then the same thing had to be done for an API.

-### Installatie
+### Installation

-1. Clone de repository
+1. Clone the repository

-## Beoordeling
+## Assignment

 ### Rubric